MyBord/mybord-client/docs/projectManagement.md

     * handle error when username or password is incorrect
   * make spinner fade in and fade out
   * Have a button not spin until a certain time
+  * create animation when logging out of app where modal pops up and a lock gets locked

 ### D. Low